-Configuring the RAID drives: PowerEdge 2650 and PowerEdge 2950 without PowerVault MD1000 Storage Array
+Configuring the RAID drives: PowerEdge 6650 and PowerEdge R900 without PowerVault MD1000 Storage Array

 Microsoft's best practices recommend separating the SQL Server transaction logs, the tempdb system database, and the user database files in our drive configuration.
-In the internal storage configurations, however, we had only five drives and so faced the same storage constraints that many real-world installations face.
+In the internal storage configuration for the PowerEdge 6650, however, we had only five drives and so faced the same storage constraints that many real-world installations face.
 We were consequently simply unable to follow all the recommendations.

-To balance performance with data redundancy, we used a RAID 1 set along with a RAID 5 set to ensure maximum protection from drive failure, as most real-world database applications require this level of data protection.
+To balance performance with data redundancy in our PowerEdge 6650, we used a RAID 1 set along with a RAID 5 set to ensure maximum protection from drive failure, as most real-world database applications require this level of data protection.
+In our PowerEdge R900, we used a RAID 1 set along with a 6 disk RAID 10 volume since we had more drives available.